defyma/yii2-helper-datatable-serverside/README.md

-# Yii2 Datatable Manual Serverside
+# Yii2 Helper For Datatable Manual Serverside

 This helper only use SQL Query createCommand Not Activerecord!